flatiron-school/prework.flatironschool.com/ios-development/index.md

 first section you will be able to write simple apps.
 Every new topic you learn will give you real skills to enhance your app.
 This means that if you are struggling with one topic it may be prudent to stay in that one topic and learn more.
-If you find other resources that helped you learn please raise and issue and I'll include it.
+If you find other resources that helped you learn, please raise an issue and I'll include it.

 ## Getting Help